Best Micro SD Card

 The Samsung 128GB PRO Endurance MicroSDHC offers a lot of storage space for a relatively low price.
 It's designed for continuous recording devices, such as security or dashboard cameras, and that extra storage is ideal for those applications.
 The 41 mb/s speed is likely to be plenty fast enough for its intended use, and we even found it suitable for 4K recording in our tests.
 Samsung advertises the card as water, magnet, temperature, and X-ray proof.

 While this card is fast enough for most applications, it may lag a bit if used for advanced RAW photography, and may be too slow for some of the advanced consumer drones that require faster memory cards.
-The 3-year limited warranty is also shorter than most, but it does at least cover "write intensive" activities like continuous recording — an exception made in most of the company's other warranties.
 If you're looking for a lot of storage on the cheap, the Samsung PRO Endurance will likely meet your needs.

 The Samsung 128GB EVO Plus MicroSDXC is a high-capacity card that displayed an elite write speed of 86 mb/s in our tests.
 This impressive speed means it will likely be fast enough for almost any use.
 Its higher capacity configurations are also a bit less expensive than those of other similarly fast models on the market.
 Like many cards, it sports a manufacturer claim that it's impervious to water, temperature, magnetic fields, and X-rays.

 Though this card offers more gigabytes per dollar than many of the faster cards available, it is still significantly more expensive than average.
-Additionally, we would expect a card of this caliber to offer at least a limited lifetime warranty.
-Alas, it only touts a limited 10-year warranty that is voided by "write intensive" uses like security and dashboard cameras.
-As long as you can stomach this lackluster warranty, the Samsung EVO Plus can provide a combination of fast speeds and lots of storage for less than many of the competitors.
+Still, the Samsung EVO Plus can provide a combination of fast speeds and lots of storage for less than many of the competitors.

 Basic tasks, like recording HD video from a security camera or taking standard photos, generally don't require much speed, which can often allow you to get away with a less expensive card.
 The SanDisk 16GB Ultra MicroSDHC can work well in such situations.
 Despite its measured write speed of 12 mb/s being rather glacial compared to many other cards, it still managed to record 4K video in our tests without a glitch.
 Thus, it will likely work well for most basic, non-speed-intensive tasks.

 The SanDisk Ultra doesn't leave much room for growth, and will likely bog down if you use it in more demanding situations/devices.
-It also comes with a 10-year limited warranty, rather than the lifetime version that covers most of the company's other cards.
 If your SD card needs are fairly basic, the SanDisk Ultra is still a relatively inexpensive option.

 Why You Should Trust Us